garima1819/hid-project-generator/README.md

 # HidCookieCutter

-Update the '_templates_repo' with the relevant project repo
+Update the `_templates_repo` with the relevant project repo.

+### Note:
+The config file which is to be created by user must be named `config.yaml` and the location of the file should be in the parent directory, i.e. `./<project_name>/config.yaml`

 ### Running Project through user defined config file